Plumsail/documents-docs/source/user-guide/processes/examples/create-xlsx-from-template-processes.rst

 How to create Excel XLSX document from template in Zapier, Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
 =============================================================================================================================
 If you want to automate the generation of purchase orders in your company, this article will help you achieve that.
-After going through it you will know how to create an XLSX file from a template with the help of `Processes <../../../user-guide/processes/index.html>`_, a `Plumsail Documents <https://plumsail.com/documents/>`_ feature.
+After going through it, you will know how to create an XLSX file from a template with the help of `Processes <../../../user-guide/processes/index.html>`_, a `Plumsail Documents <https://plumsail.com/documents/>`_ feature.

-The Processes are a user-friendly intuitive interface for creating documents from templates, converting them and delivering to different systems for further management.
+The Processes are a user-friendly intuitive interface for creating documents from templates, converting them, and delivering to different systems for further management.

 With its help, we'll create a purchase order from a template.
 This is how the result document will look at the end: